 I checked out a few more shops before heading back south.
 If you are a history buff I would highly recommend it.
 I had the most amazing time in St Augustine.
 I also vlogged the weekend for my YouTube channel.
 You can check it out in the video below.

-Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel here so you can see the next video that I will be posting.
+Don’t forget to “Like” this video and “Subscribe” to my YouTube channel.
+So you can keep up with my latest videos.
 I hope you enjoyed reading this blog post.
 If you have any questions please comment below.